rubenwardy/minetest_modding_book/_en/basics/lua.md

 two()
 {% endhighlight %}

-Nil means **not initalised**.
+Nil means **not initialised**.
 The variable hasn't been assigned a value yet, doesn't exist, or has been uninitialised. (ie: set to nil)

 The same goes for functions.
 Functions are variables of a special type.